-Kevin has also completed a successful Knowledge Exchange in Design (KED) residency in 2012-13 working as a consultant to IDM Media: Film and Video Production in Birmingham.
+Kevin was part of the Art and Humanities Research Council (AHRC) ‘Science in Culture' workshops at The Royal Society, themed around ‘The Lived Environment’ (2015) and previously competed a successful Knowledge Exchange in Design (KED) residency working as a consultant to IDM Media: Film and Video Production in Birmingham (2013).

 Sponsors and collaborators

 Kevin works closely with My Sight Nottinghamshire on his current research projects, funded by the British Academy and through External Engagement funding as part of the NTU Enriching Society research theme.
 He was part of the Art and Humanities Research Council (AHRC) ‘Science in Culture' workshops at The Royal Society and AHRC Knowledge Exchange in Design (KED) residencies.